-Trading rights and privileges are exchange-specific.
+U.S. trading rights and privileges are exchange-specific.
 Trading on our open outcry trading floors is conducted exclusively by our members.
-Membership on one of our futures exchanges also enables a customer to trade specific products at reduced rates and lower fees.
-Under the terms of the organizational documents of our exchanges, our members have certain rights that relate primarily to trading right protections, certain trading fee protections and certain membership benefit protections.
-In 2013, 80% of our contract volume was conducted by our members and KCBT permit holders.
-In connection with the transfer of KCBT's operations to CBOT in 2013, the rights of permit holders were extinguished.
+Membership on one of our U.S. futures exchanges also enables a customer to trade specific products at reduced rates and lower fees.
+Under the terms of the organizational documents of our U.S. exchanges, our members have certain rights that relate primarily to trading right protections, certain trading fee protections and certain membership benefit protections.
+In 2014, 80% of our contract volume was conducted by our members.

 The majority of clearing and transaction fees received from clearing firms represents charges for trades executed and cleared on behalf of their customers.
-One firm represented 11% and one firm represented 10% of our clearing and transaction fees revenue for 2013.
+One firm represented 12% of our clearing and transaction fees revenue for 2014.
 In the event a clearing firm were to withdraw, our experience indicates that the customer portion of the firm's trading activity would likely transfer to another clearing firm of the exchange.